RolandChristensen/developer-journal/_drafts/github-projects.md

    * You can select multiple items by selecting the **Add items from {repo name} ->** button.

 # Add an iteration field
 Kanban does not use iterations.
-Come back to this whey you practice scrum.
+Come back to this when you practice scrum.
 Kanban expects iterative improvements to happen at their own time.
 Your team will find it's own cadence.

 # Creating a field to track priority